Moss is one of the most common causes of what we call a ‘squelchy-lawn’ – because it absorbs water like a sponge.

 Option 1: Remove loose moss by scarifying your lawn

-The simplest way to tackle moss is to rake it out using a scarifying machine.
-Moss doesn’t have long roots so this simply teases out the plants.
-However, it is a good idea to follow through with a moss killer.
-It's best to do it this way round because scarifying opens up the dense moss and allows the moss killer to penetrate to the very bottom of the moss plants.
-If you do this, any remaining moss will die and turn black which you can then rake out.
+It’s best to scarify the lawn first as it will open the area up, allowing the moss killer to penetrate to the very bottom of the plants.
+If you do this, any remaining moss will die and turn black – which you can then rake out.

-Option 2: Use a combined feed, weed & moss killer treatment
+Option 2: Use a combined feed, weed and moss killer treatment

-If you don't want to scarify your lawn then a combined lawn feed, weed and moss treatment will deal with your problem and improve the overall look of your lawn.
-Remember after treating with a moss killer the moss in your lawn will go black.
+Top tip: most garden treatments contain added feed to kickstart your grass, but remember – after treating with a moss killer, the moss in your lawn will go black.
 This means the moss has died and should be raked out to prevent it coming back.

-There are two different ways you can get rid of weeds in your lawn, manually and with weed killers.
-We can help you select the best methods and tools for the job.
+There are two different ways you can get rid of weeds in your lawn – manually or with weed killers.
+In this section, we’ll help you select the best method and tools for the job.